Social

 Alignment with external quality management systems

-The Group requires all manufacturing locations in which the Group has 50% or more share ratio to achieve and maintain ISO 9001 quality management system certification.
-As of February 1, 2023, 115 sites are targeted for ISO 9001 certification, and 115 sites are certified (Certification acquisition rate: 100%).
+Bridgestone requires all manufacturing locations in which it has a 50% or more share to achieve and maintain ISO 9001 quality management system certification.
+As of December 3, 2025, 110 sites had been targeted for ISO 9001 certification, and all sites are certified (Certification acquisition rate: 100%).

 Entire value chain